zaucy/bzlws/README.md

 # bzlws

-Rules for manipulating your Bazel workspace
+Rules for bringing bazel artifacts out of the [bazel output directories](https://bazel.build/remote/output-directories) and **into your workspace**.

 ## Install